isomerpages/govtech-stp/_traveller-resources/COVID19 Travel Insurance and Medical Treatment for Inbound Travellers.md

 #### Insurance for Long-Term Pass Holders

-Employers must buy COVID-19 medical insurance for all Work Permit, Training Work Permit and S Pass holders entering Singapore, <b><u>before your workers arrive in Singapore</u></b>.
+Employers must buy COVID-19 medical insurance for all (both new and existing) Work Permit, Training Work Permit and S Pass holders, <b>before they enter Singapore</b>.

 The insurance must meet these requirements:
 <ul>